 You don’t have to tap into your house fund to have a beautiful and memorable wedding.

-Here are our first tips to get you that dream wedding without breaking the bank:
+Here are our first tips to help you get that dream wedding for cheap:

 Choose your date carefully.